makeprodigy/opensearch/README.md

    - Should return: `{"status":"ok","timestamp":"..."}`

 2. **Frontend**: Visit http://localhost:5173
-   - Should see the Open Search homepage
+   - Should see the GoodFirstFinder homepage

 3. **Test Search**: Try searching for "react" or "python"